ABeierS/IOTGreenhouse/README.md

 Requirements:
-Operating in temperature range of -10 to 50 degrees
+ - Operating in temperature range of -10 to 50 degrees
+ - Operating relative humidity range of 0 to 90%
-Logging temperature and humidity in the greenhouse every 15 minutes
+ - Logging temperature and humidity in the greenhouse every 15 minutes
-Post the data gathered to visualize the history of the climate in greenhous
+ - Post the data gathered to visualize the history of the climate in greenhous
-Can send email/sms
+ - Can send email/sms
-Get weather forecast to warn the owner
+ - Get weather forecast to warn the owner
-Prefferably the whole system can be powered through solar panels
+ - Preferably the whole system can be powered through solar panels

 Sensors: